Federal Direct Graduate PLUS Loan

 Apply for a Graduate PLUS Loan

 STEP 1: You must first complete the Free Application for Federal Student Aid (FAFSA) and receive a financial aid offer.
-You must accept all Direct Subsidized and Unsubsidized Student Loans offered before you will be considered for Graduate PLUS loan funding.
+It is recommended that you accept all Direct Unsubsidized Student Loans offered before considering Graduate PLUS loan funding.

 STEP 2: Go to http://studentloans.gov to start your PLUS application Process.

-STEP 3: Sign in with your Federal PIN.
+STEP 3: Sign in with your FSA ID and password.
 Once signed in, go to "Start PLUS Application Process," then select "Graduate PLUS."

 Once the form is completed, you will receive an instant credit check.